py-pdf/fpdf2/docs/Templates.md

 pdf.output("example.pdf")
 ```

-Since we're handling the properties of the FPDF() instance directly, the constructor signature of this class is much simpler:
+Since we're handling the properties of the FPDF() instance separately, the constructor signature of this class is much simpler:

 ```python
 fpdf.template.FlexTemplate(pdf, elements=None)